AhmedAbdulrahman/aylin-vscode-theme/README.md

 6. Click **Reload** to reload the Code
 7. From the menu bar click: Code > Preferences > Color Theme > **Aylin**

+## Credits
+Credit goes to the [Ayu theme](https://github.com/ayu-theme/vscode-ayu).
+I ended up changing colors and their mappings.

 ## Recommended Plugins and settings

 ### Plugins